 Like trusts, they have an asset lock which restricts profit distribution in certain circumstances and ensures that the assets are used for the community purpose.
 On winding up a CIC, all of the assets must be transferred to another similar asset-locked body.

 A key advantage of a CIC (rather than a charity) is that the directors of a CIC can be remunerated (charity trustees generally are not remunerated).
-They are also not as heavily regulated (although are still regulated under a ‘light touch’ regime).
-They obviously do not have the taxation advantages that charities are entitled to and they have to file a community interest report annually with the CIC regulator (which is made available publicly).
+CICs are also not as heavily regulated (although are still regulated under a ‘light touch’ regime).
+They obviously do not have the taxation advantages that charities are entitled to.
+They also have to file a community interest report annually with the CIC regulator (which is made available publicly).

 Charitable incorporated organisation (CIO)